tapjs/tapjs/asserts/index.md

   where the assertion was called.
 Do not set this field unless you know what you are doing.

+**Note**: There's no requirement that you use tap's built-in assertions.
+You can also use any Error-throwing assertion library, including Node.js's built-in `assert` module.
+A throw fails a test, so not-throwing passes.
+That does, however, mean that you won't generate a test point in your output for each assertion run.
+You do you.

 ## t.ok(obj, message, extra)

 Verifies that the object is truthy.